SparkPost/support-docs/support/my-account-and-profile/sso.md

   </SPSSODescriptor>
 </EntityDescriptor>
 ```
-*(Enterprise customers: note that you must replace < host > with your SparkPost tenant name.
-Please see your TAM if you need assistance.)*
+*(Enterprise customers: note that you must replace < host > with your SparkPost tenant name API URL.
+For example https://<tenant>.api.e.sparkpost.com Please see your TAM if you need assistance.)*

 ### Is a relay state required?
 No, no relay state is required.